 Available en Español

-Support from others who understand your trauma and PTSD symptoms may help your recovery.
+Support from others who understand your trauma and posttraumatic stress disorder (PTSD) symptoms may help your recovery.
 Peer support groups are not treatment for PTSD but may help you feel connected to others.
 Learn about the benefits of peer support groups and how you can find one.

 Reading time: minutes

 Peer support groups are a place where you can discuss day-to-day problems with other people who have been through trauma.
 Support groups have not been shown to reduce PTSD symptoms, but they can help you feel better in other ways.
-Because it can give you a sense of connection to other people, a peer support group could be a great addition to your treatment.
+Because you can gain a sense of connection to other people, a peer support group could be a good addition to your treatment.
 Support groups can also help family members or friends who are caring for someone with PTSD.

-Remember, if you are suffering from PTSD, is it important that you get treatment for PTSD even if you join a support group.
+Remember, if you are suffering from PTSD, it is important that you get treatment from a mental health care provider, even if you join a support group.
 An evidence-based treatment provides the best chance of recovery from PTSD.

 What are peer support groups like?

-Peer support groups are led by someone like you who has been through a trauma.
+Peer support groups are usually led by someone like you who has been through a traumatic event.
 Groups often meet in person, and many groups also provide online (Internet) support.

 When you connect with other people it can help you feel better.
+You can join a group and participate at your own pace.
+Listening is fine and you can choose to share about yourself when you feel ready to do so.
+Most of all, it can be helpful to know that you are not alone in what you are feeling.
 You can work together with others to get better at talking about your PTSD or learning how to ask for help when you need it.
-You might even share some of the materials from this website to help others.
+You might even share some of the materials from the National Center for PTSD’s website to help others.

 What are the benefits of joining a peer support group?